nikkaoyy/Academic-Life/Computer Science/Data Structures/RedBlack Tree/RBTREE.md

-# Árbol Rojo-Negro en C++
+# Red-Black Tree in C++

-Implementación completa de un árbol binario de búsqueda balanceado **Rojo-Negro** en C++, con todas las operaciones fundamentales y recorridos iterativos.
+Complete implementation of a **Red-Black** balanced binary search tree in C++, featuring all fundamental operations and iterative traversals.

 ---

-## 📋 Descripción
+## 📋 Description

-Este proyecto implementa un **árbol Rojo-Negro (Red-Black Tree)** siguiendo los algoritmos del libro *Introduction to Algorithms* de Cormen et al.
+This project implements a **Red-Black Tree** following the algorithms from *Introduction to Algorithms* by Cormen et al.
-Los árboles Rojo-Negro son estructuras auto-balanceadas que garantizan operaciones en **O(log n)**.
+Red-Black Trees are self-balancing structures that guarantee **O(log n)** operations.

-### Propiedades del Árbol Rojo-Negro
+### Red-Black Tree Properties

-- Cada nodo es rojo o negro
+- Each node is either red or black
-- La raíz es siempre negra
+- The root is always black
-- Todas las hojas (NIL) son negras
+- All leaves (NIL) are black
-- Si un nodo es rojo, ambos hijos son negros
+- If a node is red, both children are black
-- Todos los caminos desde un nodo hasta sus hojas contienen el mismo número de nodos negros
+- All paths from a node to its leaves contain the same number of black nodes

 ---

-## 🔧 Estructura del Proyecto
+## 🔧 Project Structure

     ├── Files
         ├── ArbolRojiNegro.h